EESSI/docs/docs/blog/posts/2024/05/isc24.md

 Linux virtual machine instance in Amazon EC2 and getting optimized installations of popular scientific applications like GROMACS and TensorFlow running in a matter of minutes.

-During the second part of the BoF session, we engaged with the audience through an **interactive poll** and letting attendees ask questions.
+During the second part of the BoF session, we engaged with the audience through an **interactive poll** and by letting attendees ask questions.

 The **presentation slides**, including the results of the interactive poll and questions that were raised by attendees, are **available [here](https://raw.githubusercontent.com/EESSI/meetings/main/other/isc24/EESSI-ISC24-BoF-with-poll-results-20240514.pdf)**.